raymoo/pins-ps/README.md

 Config file is very basic at the moment, you need a file named "config" in the same directory as pins with the following lines:

-1: bot username
+1: bot username<br />
-2: bot password
+2: bot password<br />
-3: server (main server is sim.smogon.com)
+3: server (main server is sim.smogon.com)<br />
-4: port (main is 8000)
+4: port (main is 8000)<br />
 5: path (on main it is /showdown/websocket)

-You can have too many lines but the program will complain if you don't have enough
+You can have too many lines, but the program will complain if you don't have enough

 Features